 How to contribute your datasets:

 Data can be stored in Movebank using your choice of public access permissions.
-After you’ve posted your data to Movebank, you will be asked to share the data with the Audubon Migratory Bird Initiative at the collaborator (with permission to download) or data manager level using Movebank’s tools.
-By doing so, you automatically grant Audubon a license to use your data, including ongoing access to any live data feeds, unless or until either you or Audubon cancels this agreement.
-Following cancellation and removal of access to the Movebank study, Audubon will no longer have access to any data updates, but will continue to have the use of previously shared data.
+After you have posted your data to Movebank, you will be asked to share the data with the Audubon Migratory Bird Initiative at the collaborator (with permission to download) or data manager level using Movebank’s tools.
+By doing so, you automatically grant Audubon a license to use your data, including ongoing access to any live data feeds, unless or until either you or Audubon cancel this agreement.
+Following cancellation and removal of access to the Movebank study, Audubon will no longer have access to any data updates, but will continue to have the use of previously shared data where it has been integrated into existing products or publications.
+Upon request, no further use of the data will be made in subsequent products or publications.

-Best practices for data sharing are to provide collaborator access to aggregated studies—i.e. single studies containing all data for a project rather than multiple studies with subsets of data from the same larger project—and live data feeds in Movebank when possible, with the following attributes and reference information: capture location, individual relocations, individual identifier, locational error, timestamp, age, sex, and mortality location.
+Best practices for data sharing are to provide collaborator access to aggregated studies—i.e. single studies containing all data for a project rather than multiple studies with subsets of data from the same larger project—and live data feeds in Movebank.
+When possible please include the following data attributes and reference information: capture location, individual relocations, individual identifier, locational error, timestamp, age, sex, and mortality location.
 Pre-/post-deployment records and erroneous outliers should be removed; there are a variety of tools in Movebank to help you with these tasks.
+Here is a link to a downloadable representative dataset that demonstrates these best practices.